 He's also putting his agricultural degree and interest in rural issues to good use, not only for the rural communities of Herefordshire, Shropshire and Worcestershire but also across the rest of the country, having been appointed as the national policing lead for Animal Diseases.

-Anthony is also very proud to be a Local Ambassador for the Prince's Trust.
+Anthony is also very proud to be a Local Ambassador for the Prince's Trust and has also recently joined the West Mercia branch of the International Police Association, promoting relationships with other police forces across the world.

 The police officer and staff images on this page must not be stored, recorded, republished, or otherwise processed without the explicit agreement of West Mercia Police.
 They are not licensed for use under the Open Government Licence.